Subject - Specific Formulas

 If a preset is not applicable:

-1. On the subject, change the Formula type to Custom formula and click on the Edit formula button
+1. Set the subject's Formula Type to Custom Formula and click Edit Formula.

-2. Drag the required Assessment Types (SBA, Exam, etc.) into the formula builder.
+2. Drag the required Assessment Types (SBA, Exam, etc.) into the formula builder blocks.

 4. Click Submit.